ragnarak54/NumisHelper/README.md

 ### NumisBids watchlist

 All watched lots are annotated with their buyer's premium.
 Tentative rates show `(+20%?)` in italic; confirmed rates show `(+20%)` normally.
-Confirm rates via individual lot pages — the watchlist doesn't show confirm buttons to keep it readable.
+Confirm rates via individual lot pages the watchlist doesn't show confirm buttons to keep it readable and minimize page fetches.

 ### Biddr